wwmairs/kanyesinparis/statusreport3.md

 'scavanger-hunt' aspect of gameplay and a leaderboard.
 We missed the mark on aesthetic development, although we did learn how to display and update text on the canvas for countdown and speedometer.

+# Comments by Ming
+* "We missed the mark on aesthetic development" --whatever.
+What we saw looked great.